Vienna, Budapest & Prague 11 days

 Sing along to the Sound of Music in Salzburg

-Discover the highlights of Salzburg on today’s guided tour, including the Mirabell Gardens.
+On today’s guided walking tour, discover the highlights of Salzburg, including the Mirabell Gardens and Mozart’s House.
 Tonight, join our optional Mozart Concert & Dinner.

 Mozart Concert & Dinner $115* pp